Provider Compatibility

 - SIP destinations transfer to a SIP URI such as

 sip:[email protected].
-Optional (username/password) is supported for SIP endpoints. - Hangup destinations end the call and are useful when workflows handle pre-transfer or post-transfer behavior.
+Optional (username/password) is supported for SIP endpoints. - Custom destinations end the call and are useful when workflows handle pre-transfer or post-transfer behavior.

 Advanced: Dynamic Agent Routing